-The terms significance and significant are defined in the LGA.
-Something is 'significant' that has a high degree of significance.
-This indicates that significance and significant are not a yes/no proposition, but that instead the consideration of significance, and what a significant decision is for Council, can be assessed on a continuum.
+The terms significance and significant are defined in the LGA (section 5).
+Significance refers to the degree of importance of the issue.
+This indicates that it is not a yes/no proposition, but that the consideration of significance can be assessed on a continuum.
+Under the definition, something is 'significant' if it has a high degree of significance.